obsessive tester

 Yellow light: Penetrates deeper than blue light to alleviate redness and rosacea and boosts circulation to reduce inflammation.

-When should I use LED light-therapy masks?
+When should I use LED face masks?

 LED masks can be used morning or night, but make sure to cleanse beforehand so your skin can fully absorb the light.
 Most of them should be used on a regular basis (5- to 20-minute treatments about five to seven times per week) and followed up with your favorite serum or moisturizer.